stefanbohne/bynar/docs/tutorial.rst

 An extended form called *string interpolation* is written using apostrophes (``'``).
 Inside such strings the dollar sign (``$``) has a special meaning.
-The dollar sign encloses expression which are not constant strings but are computed into string.
+The dollar sign encloses expressions which are not constant strings but are computed into string.
 For example::

     > let name = "Bob"